jdhitsolutions/PSScriptTools/docs/Out-ConditionalColor.md

 ```

 ### -InputObject
-Output from a PowerShell expression that you want to colorize
+Output from a PowerShell expression that you want to colorize.

 ```yaml
 Type: PSObject[]